Ondansetron Viatris (Ondansetron)

 Frequently Asked Questions

-No, Ondansetron Viatris injection is not addictive.
+No, Ondansetron Viatris is not considered addictive.

 Important Disclaimer